department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **dentistry**
 : Use "dental care" instead.

+**Department of Defense (DOD)**
+: Capitalize the O when using the acronym.
+Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 **Department of Veterans Affairs**
 : "Veterans" doesn't take an apostrophe.
 On VA.gov, because we show the complete U.S. Department of Veterans Affairs (VA) logo in the global header, we use VA or use the first-person "we."
 Go to [We, us, you](https://design.va.gov/content-style-guide/we-us-you) for examples.